-The goals of IEE are to:
+The specific goals of the IEE are as follows:

 - Prepare master teachers who design and implement academic programs that prepare graduates as outstanding clinicians, scholars, and leaders in the field of nursing.

-- Establish the Duke University School of Nursing as a center of teaching excellence, known for its innovative academic programs; its conduct of transformative educational research; its commitment to the ongoing development of faculty; and its exceptional graduates.
+- Sustain the Duke University School of Nursing as a center of teaching excellence, known for its innovative academic programs; its conduct of transformative educational research; its commitment to the ongoing development of faculty; and its exceptional graduates.

-- Create a culture of excellence and innovation, as well as a community of learning, where faculty continually seek to become more effective and innovative teachers who serve as role models for students who themselves are becoming lifelong learners committed to excellence.
+- Create a culture of excellence and innovation, as well as a community of learning, where faculty continually seek to become more effective and innovative teachers who serve as role models for students who, themselves, are becoming lifelong learners committed to excellence.

 - Contribute to the development of the science of nursing education.

 The IEE sponsors other programs that enhance the learning environment, promote faculty/student interaction, and encourage a dynamic learning experience.
 Some of these programs include the following: